Updated February 2020

 Best low-key resort: Peter Island

-Our first stop was Peter Island Resort (check reviews and rates on TripAdvisor).
+Our first stop was Peter Island Resort.
 If you’re looking to get away from it all with your kids, this 1800-acre private island resort might just have a hammock with your name on it.

 The resort has tennis and water sports as well as opportunities to hike, bike and snorkel.
 The gift shop has toys, children’s books and beach gear.
 There is babysitting for a fee, but no kids’ program.

 Rooms near the beach are bigger and offer more space to families that need it.
 Rooms near the harbor are a 5-minute walk to the beach but are closer to the pool and the restaurant where breakfast and tea are served.

 Best resort with en suite kitchens: Long Bay Beach Club